 • Anyone over 5 years old can participate in this assessment

-• This assessment will be completed with Columbia University’s Eye Institute and will include vision acuity, automatic refraction, visual field evaluation, and ophthalmoscopy
+• This assessment will include vision acuity, automatic refraction, visual field evaluation, and ophthalmoscopy

 • Additional testing may be conducted based on age and ability, including optical coherence tomography, fundus photography of the retina and optic nerve with clinician grading of atrophy, and peripheral vision assessments